ghc/ghc/docs/users_guide/packages.rst

 situation where multiple packages publish modules with the same name.
 Previously, the only way to distinguish between these modules was to use :ref:`package-qualified-imports`.
-However, since GHC 7.10, the :ghc-flag:`-package` flags (and their variants) have been extended to allow a user to explicitly control what modules a package brings into scope, by analogy to the import lists that users can attach to module imports.
+However, since GHC 7.10, the :ghc-flag:`-package ⟨pkg⟩` flags (and their variants) have been extended to allow a user to explicitly control what modules a package brings into scope, by analogy to the import lists that users can attach to module imports.

 The basic syntax is that instead of specifying a package name P to the